loco/wp-loco/readme.txt

 * Fixed a bug where unused plural forms were counted as untranslated
 * Replaced CSS .notice with .panel to mitigate nag-blocker problems
 * Removed bundle debug screen (deprecated since 2.6.5)
-* Experimental support for performant-translations plugin
+* Support for performant translation files in PHP format
 * Workaround for absent "source" references in JED files
 * Bumped WordPress compatibility to 6.4.3

 = 2.6.6 =